portaire/payme/README.md

 ## Views

+Having a separate "view" directory helps us separate the structure of the app.

-React is a View library.
+React is a "view" library, unlike MVC.

+When creating new components, they don't have a meaning, unless we give it.

-In React, a 'view' refers to any component displayed on the screen, whether it be a button or a home page.
-Semantic names that we give, such as 'atom' or 'component' for buttons and 'page' for pages, are used for clarity - technically everything is a 'component'.
+For example, a button is a component, a page is a component.
+Semantic names that we give, such as an 'atom' or an 'component' for a button, and 'page' for pages are used for cliarty, made by developers - technically everything is a 'react component', a 'view'.

-However, regardless of the name, these components are all considered 'views', something that renders to the screen.
+Having a separate "view" directory for these components helps maintain a clear separation of concerns and becomes more important as the project grows.
+Everything the user sees belongs in the "view" directory.

 ### Organizing Components: